thephpleague/commonmark/README.md

 The PHP League offers useful extensions that add extra syntax and features:

+ - [`league/commonmark-extras`](https://github.com/thephpleague/commonmark-extras) - Bundles the extensions below into a single dependency for convenience
+   - [`league/commonmark-ext-autolink`](https://github.com/thephpleague/commonmark-ext-autolink) - Extension for league/commonmark which autolinks URLs, emails, and (optionally) @-mentions
    - [`league/commonmark-ext-smartpunct`](https://github.com/thephpleague/commonmark-ext-smartpunct) - Intelligently converts ASCII quotes, dashes, and ellipses to their Unicode equivalents
  - [`league/commonmark-ext-inlines-only`](https://github.com/thephpleague/commonmark-ext-inlines-only) - Renders inline text without paragraph tags or other block-level elements

 You can add them to your project or use them as examples to [develop your own custom features](https://commonmark.thephpleague.com/customization/overview/).